Quantized Hall drift in a frequency-encoded photonic Chern insulator: Appendix B: Calibration procedure

-Calibration of the sub-lattice spacing $\delta$ is much more challenging as thermal fluctuations continuously modify the relative length of the CW and CCW branches between the circulators, hence changing the frequency splitting between the hybridized modes on a timescale of the order of several hundreds $\SI{}{ms}$.
-Moreover, for the Haldane model measurements, we need to work in a regime with a very specific detuning between CW and CCW modes such that the frequency eigenmodes in Eq.
-(3) of the Methods section have $U\neq V$.
+Calibration of the sub-lattice spacing $\delta$ is much more challenging as thermal fluctuations continuously modify the relative length of the CW and CCW branches between the circulators, hence changing the frequency splitting between the hybridized modes on a timescale of the order of several hundreds ms. This relatively slow drift was achieved by passively stabilizing the setup thermally; this drift characteristic time is much larger than typical measurement times ($\sim 10-100 \mu s$).
+Moreover, for the Haldane-like model measurements, we need to work in a regime with a very specific detuning between CW and CCW modes such that the frequency eigenmodes in Eq.(\ref{eq:supermodes}) have $U\neq V$.
 This allows modulating the two sub-lattices independently -- using the modulators in the CW and CCW branches -- which is a necessary requirement for engineering NNN couplings with opposite phase for the two sub-lattices.
-When implementing the Haldane model, we typically operate in a regime where $\abs{U}^{2}/\abs{V}^{2}\sim20$ such that we can reach a phase difference close to $\pi$ between the NNN couplings of the two sub-lattices, but still have significant NN couplings (which scale as $UV$) with moderate EOM drive amplitude.
+When implementing the Haldane-like model, we typically operate in a regime where $|U|^{2}/|V|^{2}\sim20$ such that we can still have significant NN couplings (which scale as $UV$) with moderate EOM drive amplitude.

 Hence, the challenge consists in fixing a specific and exact value of $\delta$, such that the the EOM drives do not induce undesirable variations of the effective on-site energies, while thermal fluctuations continuously modify the relative length of the CW and CCW branches hence continuously changing $\delta_{0}$.